Papua New Guinea

 Day 16– The Coast Is Calling

-This morning we transit to Tokua Airport on East New Britain island for the morning flight to Kavieng airport on the island province of New Ireland .
-Departing from Kavieng we take a drive around this laid back town that is the regional headquarters for New Ireland Province.
+Following breakfast we take a drive around this laid back town of Kavieng that is the regional headquarters for New Ireland Province.
 Heading down the Boluminski Highway we visit the village of Laraibina, famous for it's Eels, a unique species of freshwater eels found in the rivers and streams of the New Ireland province in Papua New Guinea.
 These eels possess a distinct pattern of vibrant colors, including shades of blue, green, and yellow, which make them visually striking.
 They are known for their elusive nature and are considered an important cultural symbol in the region, representing strength and resilience in local folklore and traditions.

 We will visit the Malagan Mask Gallery in the village of Langenia where master carver, Fabian Paino works with his team of carvers.
 We may be lucky enough to view a performance by the Tatanua Dance Group.
 Malagan is an art where the dead are remembered through the various depictions that are carved on Malagan masks.
 The Malagan masks have a symbolic meaning as the dead must be remembered through the masks and ceremonies.